-On completion of the FT MoF-EEE programme, graduates will be able to:
+On completion of the FT MoF-EEE program, graduates will be able to:

-- solve asset management/corporate finance problems as they present themselves in real-life situations.
+Solve asset management/corporate finance/ energy and enironmental economics problems as they present themselves in real-life situations.

-- A total of 36 credits are required forthe Master of Finance (Investment Management) award.
+A total of 36 credits are required for the Master of Finance (Financial Economics in Energy and Environment) award.

-- A Bachelor's degree from a recognized university, preferably with at least a second-class lower division honour, or equivalent; AND
+A Bachelor's degree from a recognized university, preferably with at least a second-class lower division honor, or equivalent; AND

 Suitable candidates may be invited to attend admission interviews.